CathyJia/codepoetry/README.md

 # First phase

-urning and turning in the widening gyre
+turning and turning in the widening gyre

 The falcon cannot hear the falconer;